Jacohun1/ns-dynamic-amazon-price-field/README.md

-# User Event Script for NetSuite
+NetSuite User Event Script: Item Price Adjuster

-This script is a User Event Script written for the NetSuite ERP platform.
-It uses NetSuite's SuiteScript 2.1 API to perform updates on inventory and non-inventory item records when they are submitted.

-## Author
+This script, designed for the NetSuite ERP platform, leverages the SuiteScript 2.1 API.
+Its main purpose is to adjust item prices under certain conditions before the record is finalized.

+Details
-Hunter Jacobs, Elcometer Inc.
+Author: Hunter Jacobs, Elcometer Inc.

-## Functionality
+Features

-The script has one main functionality: it adjusts the price of an item based on specific conditions before the record is submitted.
+Price Adjustment: The script modifies an item's price before the record is saved.

-- It first retrieves the line value of the price level with the ID of 5, which represents our online price level.
+Retrieves the online price level (ID of 5) from the price level line.

-- It then checks the manufacturer of the item and whether the item is part of the NetSuite connector.
+Determines the item manufacturer and its association with the NetSuite connector.

-- The script also fetches the online price that is about to be submitted.
+Captures the online price set for submission.
+For newly created items (context.UserEventType.CREATE):

-- If the item record is being created (context.UserEventType.CREATE), the script sets the 'custitem_dynamic_amazon_price' field value.
-If the manufacturer is "sagola", it sets the field value to the online price.
-For other manufacturers, it adds 12% to the online price.
+If the manufacturer is "sagola", it sets the 'custitem_dynamic_amazon_price' to the online price.

-- If the item is not new, the script fetches whether the item was part of the NetSuite connector and the previous online price.
-If there is no change to the online price and the item's association with the NetSuite connector, the script ends its execution.
+Otherwise, it increases the online price by 12%.
+For existing items:
+Checks if the online price or the item's connector association hasn't changed.
+If not, the script terminates.

-- If the new item is not part of the NetSuite connector, the script sets the 'custitem_dynamic_amazon_price' field value to an empty string.
+If the item is not linked with the NetSuite connector, the 'custitem_dynamic_amazon_price' is cleared.

-- If the manufacturer is "sagola", it sets the 'custitem_dynamic_amazon_price' field value to the new online price.
-For other manufacturers, it adds 12% to the new online price.
+If the manufacturer is "sagola", the new online price is set.
+Otherwise, it's raised by 12%.

-## Dependencies
+Dependencies

-This script relies on two standard NetSuite modules:
-- 'N/record': Provides a suite of functions to manage records within NetSuite.
+'N/record': Offers a range of functions to handle records in NetSuite.
-- 'N/ui/serverWidget': Allows server scripts to create and manipulate forms, sublists, and form fields.
+'N/ui/serverWidget': Enables server scripts to manipulate forms, sublists, and fields.

-## Usage
+Implementation

-To use this script, upload it to your NetSuite account and set it as a User Event Script on the inventory and non-inventory item records.
-The script will automatically run in the beforeSubmit event, ensuring that the item's price is adjusted according to the rules outlined above before it is saved to the database.
+Upload this script to your NetSuite account.
+Designate it as a User Event Script for inventory and non-inventory item records.
+The script will activate during the beforeSubmit event, adjusting the item's price as per the rules mentioned above prior to saving it.